-Tomato Basil Mozzarella Salad is a bright and fresh summer salad, bursting with juicy seasonal tomatoes, soft and creamy mozzarella balls, balsamic vinegar, olive oil, simple seasoning, and freshly sliced basil.
+Tomato Basil Mozzarella Salad is a bright and fresh summer appetizer, bursting with juicy seasonal tomatoes, soft and creamy mozzarella balls, balsamic vinegar, olive oil, simple seasoning, and freshly sliced basil.

 Enjoy this tomato salad as a delicious side dish or a light lunch with crusty gluten free bread and crackers!